How to Add Rocket Fuel to Your Life

 Fifty college students ringed the room as I discussed leadership.
 As always happens, I was really taken by their passions and curiosity.
 I realize many college students are not particularly engaged, but sometimes we can see the best of youthful exuberance.

 We began the interactive portion of the agenda.
 The first few questions were not particularly interesting, but then a willowy young woman with red hair and freckles ventured into the fray.
-“So,” she began with apparent sincerity, “It’s all good.
+“So,” she began with obvious sincerity, “It’s all good.
 But I want to know how I can grow the most.”

 “Do you really want to know the answer?”
 I inquired.